 Cheryl A.K.
-Fraine joined PMKC in December 2015.
+Fraine joined PMK in December 2015.
 She represents clients encountering construction, business, real estate, and community association governance disputes.
 She is a member of the Hawaii State Bar Association.

 Fraine previously worked as a law clerk for Oahu First Circuit Court Judge Karl K. Sakamoto, where she oversaw a variety of civil matters, conducted research, and drafted legal briefs.